The Maori Haka: Its Meaning & History

 Because Maori history has been passed down through songs and the spoken word, there’s not a clear story on where the haka first came from.
 However, there are a couple of common stories associated with the haka.

 The Haka in Maori Legend

-There are many Maori legends to suggest where the Haka came from, but one common legend is that of the sun god, Ra.
-His summer maid, Hine-raumati, made the air seam to dance and quiver on hot days.
+There are many Maori legends to suggest where the Haka came from, but one common legend is that of the sun god, Tama-te-nui-ra.
+His summer maid, Hine-raumati, made the air seem to dance and quiver on hot days.
 This is reflected in the quivering motion that haka performers do with their hands.